yeahCH/bootstrap4-datetimepicker/README.md

 ```

 ## Thanks
-Thanks to [Eonasdan](https://github.com/Eonasdan) for the awesome library.
-Thanks to 非良 (wgbbiao) for their fork too.
+Thanks to [`Eonasdan`](https://github.com/Eonasdan) for the awesome library.
+Thanks to 非良 (`wgbbiao`) for their fork too.
+Thanks to [Camille Anelli's blog](https://www.camilleanelli.fr/datetimepicker-bootstrap4/) for the reminder about the icons.

 ----
 <sup>TechnoVista Limited 20190807121527</sup>